TheLazySquid/Gimloader/docs/headers.md

 The fields are as follows:

 - `name`: The name of the plugin.
 This is displayed in the plugin list, and will the the name of the file generated with the [build tools](./buildTools.md).
+Plugins must have unique names.
 - `description`: A description of the plugin.
 This is displayed in the plugin list.
 - `author`: The author of the plugin.
 This is displayed in the plugin list.
 - `version`: The version of the plugin.
 This is optional, and has no effect on the plugin.
 Is displayed in the plugin list.